12 Effective Home Remedies to Reduce Uric Acid Naturally

 7. Cherries and Berries

-Cherries have natural substances that decrease uric acid and inflammation.
-Consume a small bowl of fresh cherries or take unsweetened cherry juice.
-Blueberries or strawberries can be used as an alternative.
+Cherries contain compounds that lower uric acid and reduce inflammation.
+Eat a little bowl of cherries or drink unsweetened cherry juice.
+Alternatively, you could use blueberries or strawberries.

 8. High-Fiber Foods